Want to join us?

 - ready for a family-friendly challenge?

-- or a household in Denmark?
+- a household (with or without children) living anywhere in Denmark?

 Our eating habits are bound by traditions and daily practices, which can be hard to alter.
 They have been passed on through generations, but as the world around us is changing, so must we.
 The way we eat has social, economic and planetary impact.
-Our global food system pressures all 17 of the UN’s sustainability goals and pressures all nine planetary boundaries for safe human habitation.
+Our global food system impacts all 17 of the UN’s sustainability goals and pressures all nine planetary boundaries for safe human habitation.

 As a consumer, you have power to transform our global food system by choosing what you want to eat.
 Your choices can drive an increase or decrease in the availability of products.
 This transformation is not an overnight process, nor can it be driven by one individual alone.
 Large scale, practical solutions are essential.
 However, big changes start with a first step.